bridge2ai/standards-schemas/docs/use_case_category.md

 # Slot: use_case_category

 _Category of the UseCase.
-Not all projects will incorporate use cases in all categories._
+Not all projects will incorporate use cases in all categories.
+This is multivalued, as a use case may span categories._